PascalH87/OmnAIScope-DataServer/README.md

 The CLI-Tool includes the commands:

--h, --help Displays a help message with detailed usage instructions in the console.
+-h, --help Displays a help message with detailed usage instructions in the console.<br>
--s, --search Lists the UUIDs of all connected devices, displaying their current LED color for easy identification.
+-s, --search Lists the UUIDs of all connected devices, displaying their current LED color for easy identification.<br>
 -d, --device, --dev Initiates a measurement session for specified devices by their UUIDs.
-Multiple devices can be specified, and their data will be displayed directly in the console.
+Multiple devices can be specified, and their data will be displayed directly in the console.<br>
 -o, --output Writes the data from the selected devices to the specified file path.
-By default, the data is saved in .csv format.
+By default, the data is saved in .csv format.<br>
--j, --json Changes the output file format to JSON.
--w, --websocket Opens a Websocket, as well as a REST API.
--p, --port Set a port for the Websocket to start on.
--v, --verbose Prints out additional information about the software's process.
+-j, --json Changes the output file format to JSON.<br> -w, --websocket Opens a Websocket, as well as a REST API.<br> -p, --port Set a port for the Websocket to start on.<br> -v, --verbose Prints out additional information about the software's process.<br>
+-b, --buffer-size Set save-buffer size in MiB (10-1000)<br>
 --version Prints out the current SW version

 #### How to use the Websocket: